 Ethan soon discovers the plantation is home to a family of bloodthirsty cannibals and sets out to find his girlfriend before escaping.
 The story expands much more beyond that, but we don’t want to run the risk of spoiling it for you.

-Like Dishonored, Resident Evil 7’s bosses offer unique challenges that require different approaches.
+Like Dishonored, Resident Evil 7‘s bosses offer distinctive challenges that require different approaches.
 Some prioritize combat while other encounters focus on traditional stealth gameplay.
-Overall, the game takes a lot of risks that stray from the classic RE formula, many of which pay off in the long run.
+Overall, the game takes a lot of risks that stray from the classic RE formula, many of which pay off in the long term.

-Assassin’s Creed Odyssey is by far the best-looking entry in the historically-based action RPG, breathing new life into the now twelve-year-old franchise while telling an original story set in Ancient Greece.
+Assassin’s Creed Odyssey is by far the most visually stunning entry in the historically-based action RPG, breathing fresh life into the now twelve-year-old franchise while telling an original story set in Ancient Greece.
 Like Dishonored, the game presents you with both male and female protagonists.

 Additionally, it sets out to blur the line between realism and power fantasy even more than 2017’s Origins.
 This can be attributed to combat and stealth adjustments that encourage players to find their own playstyle.